mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-the-noble-eightfold-path/discussion-of-wisdom-as-path-factor/discussion-of-renunciation/whether-renunciation-is-found-outside-of-the-this-dhamma-vinaya.md

 ---
-Question: Whether renunciation is found outside of the this Dhamma-Vināya?
+Question: Whether renunciation is found outside of the this Dhamma-Vinaya?
 Category: Nekkhamma
 Tags:
 Sutta References: